dowd7/notes/networking.md

 What does the address resolution protocol (ARP) cache map?

+- a dynamic IP address to a permanent physical machine address in a local area network (LAN)

 Which transmission control protocol/Internet protocol (TCP/IP) layer performs addressing and routing?

 A business uses 172.30.0.0/16 for its IP addressing.
 The business decides to divide the network into subnets and have each subnet support between 100 and 120 hosts.
 Which subnet mask should the business use?